WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-11-08-automatically-set-service-bus-queue-connection-string-during-deployment.md

 ## Conclusion

 Using a cloud environment allows your infrastructure and applications to be flexible.
 Therefore, your configuration also has to be flexible.
 This post showed how you can easily read the connection string of an Azure Service Bus Queue using Azure CLI.
-By doing so, your application will always read the correct connection string and will work no matter what happens to the underlying infrastructure (as long as the Azure Service Bus Queue exists obviously).
+By doing so, your application will always read the correct connection string and will work no matter what happens to the underlying infrastructure.

 You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo/tree/master/CustomerApi/pipelines" target="_blank" rel="noopener noreferrer">GitHub</a>.